ohdearapp/ohdear-cli/README.md

 brew install ohdear-cli
 ```

+If brew can't find the formula, try running `brew update`.

 Then set your API key in the `OHDEAR_API_TOKEN` environment variable, you can generate one from [the API access page](https://ohdear.app/user/api-tokens).

 ## Usage